krakatorange/blog-api/README.md

-# blog_api
+# Blog API

-This is a blog api, written in Node.js, using the Fastify web framework and a PostgreSQL database.
+This is a blog API, written in Node.js, using the Fastify web framework and a PostgreSQL database.

 ## Installation and Setup